-Mary Rose’s crew was riddled with rickets; study led by Dr Jemma Kerns and Professor Allen Goodship (UCL Orthopaedics & Musculoskeletal Science) has used Raman spectroscopy to analyse the chemical composition of bones from sailors – 17 December 2014
+Study led by Dr Jemma Kerns and Professor Allen Goodship (UCL Orthopaedics & Musculoskeletal Science) used Raman spectroscopy to analyse the chemical composition of bones from sailors, in Mary Rose’s crew was riddled with rickets (Daily Mail) – 16 December 2014

 Professors Asterios Gavriilidis, Paola Lettieri (UCL Chemical Engineering), Thanh Nguyen (UCL P&A), Ivan Parkin (UCL Chemistry), Quentin Pankhurst (IBME), Drs Vivek Dua, Junwang Tang, and Luca Mazzei (UCL Chemical Engineering) have been awarded a £3.2m EPSRC Manufacturing Advanced Functional Materials grant for “Advanced flow technology for healthcare materials manufacturing” in collaboration with Brunel University

 RAMAN study: 100th participant completed!
 Raman is a collaborative study by University College London (UCL), the Science and Technology Facilities Council (STFC) and the Royal National Orthopaedic Hospital (RNOH) which aims to develop spatially offset Raman spectroscopy (SORS) for the diagnosis of bone disorders and disease – 5th November 2014